Wood Burning

 What can I do?

-And if you’re thinking about installing a stove…please don’t!
-Take a look below at just a few examples of alternative options.
+If you’re thinking about installing a stove…please don’t!
+Take a look below at a few examples of alternative options.

 Images of fireplace alternatives, L to R: Matt White, Natalie Martin, Lily Hughes, @salbots

-We run a social media campaign called #FireplaceFlip, which helps us collate images of fireplaces that aren’t used for burning, to show that fireplaces or stoves can be beautiful without the flames.
+We run a social media campaign called #FireplaceFlip, to show that fireplaces or stoves can be beautiful without the flames.
 We’ve been sent some excellent ideas, including a stove that has been turned into a terrarium!
 If you have an alternative way to heat your home and don’t need to burn wood, your fireplace can still be a focal point, in an emission-free way.

 Write to the media about wood burning